 Artificial intelligence research is yet to give out a product that can be used efficiently on the internet.
 Currently, many applications are limited to run only on one operating system (be it iOS, Android, Windows, or others).

 And although VR is getting more developments, it still has a long way to go before being largely used.

 However, we are quite close to web 3.0.

 Web 3.0 Blockchain

-Inside the blockchain community, web 3.0 finds quite a few projects that approached the idea of a decentralized internet backed by cryptocurrency.
-One of the most promising such projects is Elastos.
+Inside the blockchain community, web 3.0’s principles have found quite a few projects that approached the idea of a decentralized internet backed by cryptocurrency.
+And by far, WEB3 Foundation’s projects are the closest to those ideals.